JetSimon/jetsimon.github.io/posts/10-months-of-one-game-a-month.md

 July featured a aesthetically similar game to Haircuts, [**Shapeshifter In Love**](https://simonjet.itch.io/shapeshifter-in-love).
 I don't have much to say about this game other than it taught me some neat UI tricks.
 It was a moderate success as well.
 By the end of July I was getting tired of making 2D games.
 So in August I fired up Blender and decided to go with a unlit cartoonish look for my next game.
 This game was [**Goshzilla Is In Love**](https://simonjet.itch.io/goshzilla-is-in-love).
 <br><br>
 *Goshzilla* is a short and quirky giant monster dating simulator.
 It has three different endings and a somewhat destructible city.
-I am very proud of how the visual's in this game turned out, and it was a great example of a game having two lives.
+I am very proud of how the visuals in this game turned out, and it was a great example of a game having two lives.
 That is, the game did fairly well in it's first month and then died down.
 But then a couple months later a gaming blog picked it up, and it had a second peak in views.
 This solidified a belief I have that quality games will age well over time.
 Where as a cheap cash in may burn bright once, but not have any lasting impact.<br>

 ![goshzilla gif](../public/img/goshzilla2.gif)
 <br>